 - Volatile Organic Compounds

-Most of the contaminants above can be removed by many air purifiers.
+Most of the contaminants above can be removed by many of the units on the market today.
 There are others, however, that can only be removed by specific models.
 And, not all particulates are created equal.
 Level of filtration and advanced technologies dictate what a given air cleaner can remove from the air.

 Best Home Air Purifiers for 2020